 @AZThonger same for me.
 Walking around I’ll just wear my suit.
 If I’m going to sit down at the bar I have a pairs of split shorts similar to the Skinzwear shorts and certainly cover up if I have to go back inside a resort or other building.

-On holydays we always go to the smaller apartment complexes.
+On holidays we always go to the smaller apartment complexes.
 There I always walk around in just my thong when walking from the apartment to the pool and vice versa.
-And, of course, when I am in and around the pool and poolbar area.
+And, of course, when I am in and around the pool and pool bar area.